kerneis/kerneis.github.io/content/posts/local_attestation/index.md

 IETF working groups start with draft standards are proposed by individual authors.
 Those drafts are then adopted by the WG to be improved collectively, and finally (after many stages of reviews) accepted as official RFC documents.
-I have only reviewed the drafts adopted by RATS, because finding unadopted drafts is more tedious^[unadopted];
+I have only reviewed the drafts adopted by RATS, because finding unadopted drafts is more tedious[^unadopted];
 none of them have reached the stage of a final RFC yet.

-[^unadopted]: they are not listed from the WG page, so you need to review the mailing-list archives and meeting notes to find discussions of them.
+[^unadopted]: They are not listed from the WG page, so you need to review the mailing-list archives and meeting notes to find discussions of them.

 The [Architecture draft](https://tools.ietf.org/html/draft-ietf-rats-architecture) sets some definitions and goals, a framework of common terminology used in the other drafts.
 The [Reference Interaction Models draft](https://datatracker.ietf.org/doc/html/draft-ietf-rats-reference-interaction-models) defines three approaches to communicate between an attester and a verifier: